 def liberal_parsing?() @liberal_parsing end

-if illegal input is handled.
-See CSV::new
+Returns true if illegal input is handled.
+See CSV::new for details.

 # File tmp/rubies/ruby-2.4.10/lib/csv.rb, line 2254